clarkcb/xsearch/README.md

 Although you can download Clojure from http://clojure.org/, you won't need to.
-Instead, retrieve the Leiningen build tool script from http://leiningen.org/ and run the <code>lein</code> command by itself to have it do a self-install of Clojure and Leiningen.
-After the initial install, running the <code>lein</code>
-by itself will show the options.
+Instead, retrieve the Leiningen build tool script from http://leiningen.org/ and run the `lein` command by itself to have it do a self-install of Clojure and Leiningen.
+After the initial install, running the `lein` by itself will show the options.

 Leiningen works similarly to Maven.
-There's <code>lein clean</code> to do clean up, <code>lein compile</code> to compile to class files, and <code>lein install</code> to install to the local _.m2_ repository.
-To build a jar with dependencies included, use the command <code>lein uberjar</code>.
+There's `lein clean` to do clean up, `lein compile` to compile to class files, and `lein install` to install to the local _.m2_ repository.
+To build a jar with dependencies included, use the command `lein uberjar`.

+To run `cljsearch`, I created a soft link to a bash script under _cljsearch_:

+    $ cd ~/bin
+    $ ln -s ~/src/git/xsearch/clojure/cljsearch/cljsearch

+Note that the defined path in that script will need to be altered if `xsearch` is cloned to a different location than _~/src/git/xsearch_.

 #### Go ####

 You can download Go from http://golang.org/.
-After you have installed it you will have the <code>go</code> command available; run it by itself to get basic usage instructions.
+After you have installed it you will have the `go` command available; run it by itself to get basic usage instructions.

-If you look in the _build.sh_ script in the <code>build_go()</code> function you will see this command to build <code>gosearch</code>:
+If you look in the _build.sh_ script in the `build_go()` function you will see this command to build `gosearch`:

     go install elocale.com/clarkcb/xsearch/gosearch

-Note that I set the <code>GOPATH</code> environment variable.
-This is important for Go because it expects it to be defined and point to a standard directory structure that contains a _src_ directory with project-specific source directories under that.
+Note also that I set the `GOPATH` environment variable in that function.
+This is important for Go because it expects it to be defined and point to a standard directory structure containing a _src_ directory with project-specific source directories under that.

-Note also that something called <code>gengosearchcode</code> is installed and ran before the <code>gosearch</code> install.
-This executable generates some go code files from xml that get used in <code>gosearch</code>.
+Note also that something called `gengosearchcode` is installed and ran before the `gosearch` install.
+This executable generates some go code files from xml that get used in `gosearch`.

 The compiled executable gets created under _go/bin_.
-To run
-<code>gosearch</code> I then create a soft link to it in my _~/bin_ directory:
+To run `gosearch` I then create a soft link to it in my _~/bin_ directory:

     $ cd ~/bin
     $ ln -s ~/src/git/xsearch/go/bin/gosearch

-Alternatively, you could add <code>$GOPATH/bin</code> to <code>PATH</code>.
+Alternatively, you could add `$GOPATH/bin` to `PATH`.

 #### Haskell ####